 - WordPress Categories – Grouping Features

-Default WordPress post URLs aren’t very search engine friendly.
-In order to make the best use of WordPress categories, you will first need to modify the way WordPress displays your URLs.
+Default WordPress post URLs are not search engine friendly.
+In order to make the best use of WordPress categories, you will need to modify the way WordPress displays your URLs.

-Permalinks let you display search engine friendly URLs, so instead of having a post link that looks like this:
+Permalinks let you display SEO-friendly URLs, so instead of having a post link that looks like this:

-If you have not yet configured your permalinks, then do so now before configuring your post categories.
+If you have not yet configured your permalinks, then do so first before configuring your post categories.

-We recommend, therefore, planning what kind of broad “topics” you will write about and publish on your website or blog.
-These can be topics related to your niche, your services or products, and even your industry.
+We recommend, therefore, first planning what kind of broad “topics” you will write about.
+These can be topics related to your specific niche, your products or services, your industry, etc.

-If you need help website planning, go here: A Cost-Saving Guide To Website Planning For Non-Technical Business Owners
+We have written a detailed tutorial about website planning here: A Practical Guide To Website Planning For Non-Technical Business Owners

-When creating a list of topics, remember to include areas of your business that your visitors, prospects, and clients need to be better educated or informed about.
-This is very important in terms of establishing your website as an online authority that visitors will want to subscribe to (if you offer a newsletter or valuable content like ongoing training, tips, etc.) and/or refer to others.
+When creating your list of topics, include areas of your business that you believe your visitors, prospects, and clients need to be better educated or informed about.
+This is very important in terms of establishing your website as an online authority that visitors will want to come back repeatedly to and/or refer to others.

-For example, let’s say that you would like to start a website to promote your marriage celebrant business.
+For example, let’s say that you want to start a site to promote your marriage celebrant business.
 After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include: